 Primary & Secondary Claims

 Our team will set up your electronic primary and secondary claims on the day they are submitted, so there is no need for paperwork or hassle.
-If submitting preauthorization’s by mail, then don’t worry – we’ve got this taken care of too with an easy-to-use system right at our fingertips in seconds instead of days spent wondering if it has gone through yet and missed another payment something came up unexpectedly.
+If you’re submitting preauthorizations by mail, then don’t worry—we’ve got this taken care of too with an easy-to-use system right at our fingertips in seconds instead of days spent wondering if it has gone through yet or missing another payment because something unexpected came up.

 Gathered Missing Information

 You may not know it, but patient files are often incomplete.
 This can lead to a denial of your claim after thirty days and cause an issue with getting paid as soon as possible- especially if caught before being sent out.
 Our software helps you identify these errors, so they no longer go unnoticed; we’ll email our daily summary about what’s being done to solve collection problems.

 The Insurance Aging Report is analyzed each month to ensure everything’s running smoothly.
 You’ll receive daily summaries with information on how many overdue claims were appealed, what money was collected in total from those who paid upfront, and an account receivable balance between 30-60 days past due (or 60 – 90).